ArcelorMittal Kryvyi Rih: 2005, Second privatisation and ArcelorMittal company

 At the time of the second privatisation, the company had annual sales of $1897 million with a net profit of $378 million, and cash reserves of $413 million.
 The plant had a production capacity of ~10 million tonnes of raw steel, and a rolling capacity of under 7 million tonnes, and was able to source most of its requirements for iron ore and coke locally.
-The bidding process was broadcast live on Ukrainian television, with Arcelor, Mittal Steel and Vadim Novinsky's Smart Holdings bidding - Mittal Steel was the highest bidder and acquired a 93.02 percent stake in Kryvorizhstal on 24 October 2005, for ₴ 24.2 billion, or US$4.81 billion.
+The bidding process was broadcast live on Ukrainian television, with Arcelor, Mittal Steel Company and Vadim Novinsky's Smart Holdings bidding - Mittal Steel Company was the highest bidder and acquired a 93.02 percent stake in Kryvorizhstal on 24 October 2005, for ₴ 24.2 billion, or US$4.81 billion.
 Mittal Steel was expected to finance the acquisition from its own cash reserves and from a $3 billion loan arranged with UK based Citigroup.
 The price exceeded analyst predictions of $3 billion, making it the largest privatization deal in the former Soviet Union.

 In 2006, the company was renamed Mittal Steel Kryvyi Rih (Ukrainian : ВАТ «Міттал Стіл Кривий Ріг»), and later in 2007, after the takeover of Arcelor by Mittal steel to form ArcelorMittal, the company was renamed ArcelorMittal Kryvyi Rih.

-During the late-2000s financial crisis, steel production dropped from 8.1 million tonnes in 2007 to 6.2 million in 2008 and 5 million in 2009, with decreases in other production metrics and revenues, with the company registering a net loss of 120 million UAH in 2009 (down from a profit of 4.7 billion UAH the year before).
+During the Great Recession, steel production dropped from 8.1 million tonnes in 2007 to 6.2 million in 2008 and 5 million in 2009, with decreases in other production metrics and revenues, with the company registering a net loss of ₴120 million in 2009 (down from a profit of ₴4.7 billion the year before).
 Production levels recovered to 2008 values in 2010.

-Investments
+Investments 2006-2024

 Between 2006 and 2022 in Ukraine, the company's total investments amounted to $10 billion (including $ 4.8 billion – take over amount during the privatization + $ 5.2 billion - investment in production development).

-Major investment projects from 2006 to 2022 include:
+Major investment projects from 2006 to 2022 included: